peejaywk/VinylRack/testing.md

 * **PASS**

 ### Test-021 : Delete Review
-Test to confirm that the logged in user can delete any reviews thay have left on the site.
+Test to confirm that the logged in user can delete any reviews they have left on the site.

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. Login to the site and click on a product that the user has reviewed in the past.
 3. On the product details page click the Reviews link to open the reviews page for the current product.
-Click on the delete link and confirm that the confimration modal appears.
+Click on the delete link and confirm that the confirmation modal appears.
 4. Click No and confirm that the modal is closed and the review has not been deleted from the site.
 5. Click on the delete link again and this time click on Yes to confirm deletion.
 6. Confirm that the review has been deleted and the user redirected to the My Reviews page.